floooh/floooh.github.io/_posts/2017-06-09-webassembly-demystified.md

 No, unless you consider Javascript a security risk.
 WebAssembly is about as secure as Javascript since it runs in the same sandbox.
 Typical WebAssembly implementations only add a fairly small parser module to the existing JS engine.
-For instance n [WebKit](https://github.com/WebKit/webkit), WebAssembly seems to account for about 10k out of 432k lines of code for the whole JavaScriptCore engine.
+For instance in [WebKit](https://github.com/WebKit/webkit), WebAssembly seems to account for about 10k out of 432k lines of code for the whole JavaScriptCore engine.
 So only about 2% of the whole Javascript engine are a new WebAssembly-specific attack surface.